-Nomination window opens for Star Tribune All-Metro Sports Awards special honors
+Nominate athletes, leaders, volunteers for Star Tribune All-Metro Sports Awards special honors

-The Star Tribune is now accepting nominations for three special honors that will be announced at the third annual Star Tribune All-Metro Sports Awards in June.
+The Star Tribune is now accepting nominations for three special honors that will be announced in June for the third annual Star Tribune All-Metro Sports Awards.
 The honors are:

 1. The Courage in Competition Award.
 This will be given to the student-athlete who has displayed great courage this school year, in any form.